arquitecturas-concurrentes/iasc-stm-rehs/README.md

 AYRA
 ```

 The goal of this project is to extend this code so that the previous commands work.

 ## Tips

 Don't do this: https://www.reddit.com/r/haskell/comments/25xyts/how_about_an_stm_hash_table_implementation/.
 Instead, we suggest implementing the table as an inmutable list of string keys and (mutable) `TVar` values.
 The `schema` operation may destroy all data.

+Also, don't try to change `Main` and `Server` alot.
+Intead, focus on the `Rehs` module, which declares its transactional primitive functions, and `Commands` module, which parses strings into transactions.

+Finally, notice that `Rehs.Server` and `Rehs.IO` actually deal with `IO`, but other modules just work with `STM` and pure functions.
+If you start to write many `IO` functions, you are probably doing it wrong.

 ## Going further

 Make the table schema-less.
 You can use use `TArray`'s if you want.